shennguyenrs/study_projects/README.md

-# mini-c-projects
+# study-projects

-These are my c projects and practice exercises
+These are my projects and practice exercises